ScytedTV-Studios/API/reference/ScytedTV API/authorization.md

 ## 3. Token in URL Query Parameter

-Alternatively, you can add the token as a query parameter to the URL, like this:
+Alternatively, you can add the token as a query parameter to the URL

 ```html URL
 https://api.scyted.tv/<path>?token=<your_token>